mikemuryn/SecureApp/COMMIT_MESSAGE_LLM_INTEGRATION.md

 - API keys are set
 - Dependencies are installed

-### Option B: Cursor Agent Integration
+### Option B: Cursor Agent Integration (No API Key Needed) ⭐

-Since you're already using Cursor, you could:
+Since you're already using Cursor, this is the easiest option:

-1. **Use Cursor's built-in capabilities:**
+1. **Use Cursor's built-in chat (recommended):**
+    - You're already logged in - no API key needed
-    - Ask Cursor in chat: "Generate a commit message for my changes"
+    - Ask Cursor in chat: "Generate a commit message for my staged changes"
-    - Cursor can see the git diff and generate a message
+    - Cursor Agent can see the git diff and generate a message

-2. **Create a Cursor command:**
-    - Add a custom command that runs git diff and asks Cursor API
+    - Works immediately, no setup required

-3. **Use Cursor's context:**
+2. **Use Cursor's context:**
-    - The agent already has project context
+    - The agent already has full project context
     - Can generate better messages than generic LLM
+    - Understands your codebase and conventions

+3. **Programmatic API (future - if Cursor exposes one):**
+    - Would require `CURSOR_API_KEY` if Cursor adds API access
+    - Currently not available - use chat interface instead

 ### Option C: Enhanced Heuristics Only (No API)